emfcamp/badge-2024-documentation/docs/tildagon-apps/examples/snake.md

 __app_export__ = SnakeApp
 ```

-Go ahead and run your app in the simulator, then press the up, down, right, or left buttons to ensure you can move the snake.
+Go ahead and run your app, then press the up, down, right, or left buttons to ensure you can move the snake.
 Be aware that your snake can currently move off the visible screen, so pay attention when you open the app!

 ![App showing the snake moving slowlier](../../images/snake/run-off.gif){: style="margin:auto;display:block;" }